 Yeast infections can usually be cured within a few days with proper treatment.
 You may wish to self-treat with OTC vaginal antifungal creams or suppositories like Monistat, but it’s important to talk to your provider first, either in person or by virtual appointment, for a proper diagnosis and treatment.

 “While some people have success with OTC medications, others need antifungal medications to clear up infections,” Dr. Saunders said.

 If you’re unable to get in with your provider, urgent care centers are great for these issues and can offer quick and efficient care for non-emergency health problems.

-Once it’s determined it’s a yeast infection, your provider may recommend a topical antifungal medication or oral medication like Fluconazole or Diflucan.
+Once a yeast infection is diagnosed, your provider may recommend a topical antifungal medication or oral medication like Fluconazole or Diflucan.
 However, oral medication may not be recommended if you’re pregnant.

 If treatment doesn’t help resolve your symptoms or if your symptoms return, talk to your health care provider.
-Fewer than 5% of people will experience recurrent vaginal yeast infections.
+Fewer than 5% of people will experience recurrent vaginal yeast infections (recurrent vulvovaginal candidiasis).

-If you’re prone to recurrent yeast infections, talk to your provider about getting a prescription for Diflucan, a prescription pill that treats yeast infections, in advance.
+If you’re prone to multiple yeast infections in a year, talk to your provider about getting a prescription for Diflucan, a prescription pill that treats yeast infections, in advance.